B.S. American Education Studies

 Build the Knowledge to Facilitate Learning with a Bachelor’s in Education Studies

 Gain the insight necessary to maximize student learning from PK to grade 12.
 By studying education and learning theory, you’ll understand how to create situations conducive to student success.
 Franklin University’s 100% online B.S.
-American Education Studies exposes you to learning theories and models that are prevalent in today’s PK-12 education settings.
+Education Studies exposes you to learning theories and models that are prevalent in today’s PK-12 education settings.

 Program Availability